 ECSS-E-ST-32-01_0810288

-Any PFCI containing detected defects10.7.1a shall not be used without approval of the customer.
+Any PFCI containing detected defects, as defined in 10.7.1a, shall not be used without approval of the customer.

 1 The first option to be considered when a defect is detected in flight hardware is to remove or repair the defect.